SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/gmail.md

 	+ Other general changes
 		- Code refactoring
 * June 26, 2024 (v1.5)
-	+ Updated Send Email action with the new Cloud SOAR API; it is now possible to send incident attachments.
+	+ Update: The Send Email action now supports the new Cloud SOAR API.
+This update enables you to send incident attachments directly through the email action.